Parsl/parsl/README.rst

 ==================================
 |licence| |build-status| |docs|

-Parsl is a parallel scripting library that enable easy parallelism and workflow design.
+Parsl is a parallel scripting library that enables easy parallelism and workflow design.

 QuickStart